 Changes Impacting All Students

-• Annual loan amounts must be prorated for students enrolled in a less-than-full-time status.
+• Annual loan limits will be prorated for students enrolled in a less-than-full-time status.

 • Undergraduate students enrolled in less than 12 credits and Graduate students enrolled in less than 8 credits will receive prorated annual loan limits.